programmingwithalex/test_repo_pylinter_v2/README.md

 1. linting
 2. testing

-The linting is handled by a custom GitHub Action [`pylinters`](https://github.com/marketplace/actions/pylinters) written by myself.
+The linting is handled by a custom GitHub Action [`pylinter`](https://github.com/marketplace/actions/pylinter) written by myself.
 The testing is handled by pytest.

 ## Contents

-* `.py` simplistic files to lint with the GitHub Action `pylinters` and test with `pytest`
+* `.py` simplistic files to lint with the GitHub Action `pylinter` and test with `pytest`
 * `tests/` directory which contains the various `pytest` tests to run
 * `requirements.txt` which contains the necessary packages to run the CI